 How to test radon yourself

-Adamski Builders LLC does advanced diagnostics to properly design mitigation system, properly size vent pipe, and correct fan size.
+Adamski Builders LLC does advanced diagnostics to properly design mitigation system, properly size vent pipe, and installation of correct fan size.
 Oversized radon mitigation fans draw not just soil gas from the ground but also indoor air from the house through cracks and pores in concrete.
 Causing higher energy costs to heat and cool the home.
 And possibly causing back drafting of appliances and carbon monoxide issues.
 Some companies say they do advanced diagnostics.
-They are not doing advanced diagnostics if their installing the same fan for every project.
+They are not doing advanced diagnostics if their installing the same oversized fan for every project.